Kall-3/dotfiles/README.md

 1. Git
 2. Stow

-dotfiles manage programs like neovim and alacritty, these programs are assumed installed.
+the config files touch programs like neovim and alacritty, so these programs are assumed installed.

 ## Installation